VincentHardouin/ING4-DevOps-Project/README.md

 ### IaC

-We thought about how build our infrastructure with IaC.
+We thought about how to build our infrastructure with IaC.

-First, we think about Node JS App and Redis on the same server, or vps, but this is not scalable.
+First, we thought about Node JS App and Redis on the same server, or vps, but this is not scalable.

 ![unscalable model](docs/img/unscalable-model.png)

-**This is not scalable** because, Redis Database, should not have the same data on each server.
+**This is not scalable** because, each Redis Database instance don't have the same data.

-Thus, we decide to build playbook dedicated in first part for Node Js App and in the second part for Redis Database.
+Thus, we decided to build a playbook dedicated in first part to Node Js App and in the second part to Redis Database.

-For that, we have created to host : `web` and `database`, with that we can scale easily `web` host.
+In that way, we have created two hosts : `web` and `database`, with that configuration we can easily scale `web` host.

 This can be represented by :